- Offered as:

 - Graduate program

 Biochemistry is the study of life on the molecular level.
-It combines approaches from chemistry, physics, and biology to study the fundamental mechanisms of living things and is the central discipline of the molecular biosciences and their biomedical applications.
+It combines approaches from chemistry, physics, and biology to study the fundamental mechanisms of living things and is a central discipline in the molecular biosciences and their biomedical applications.

 Biochemistry majors choose one of two emphasis options in the program: